 Repeated alcohol consumption interferes with the brain’s communication pathways, affecting cognitive functions like memory, attention, and decision-making.
 Over time, it can physically change the brain, decreasing the size of the brain's frontal lobes, which are responsible for reasoning, planning, and judgment.

 Here’s the great news: the brain is resilient!
-Studies have shown that abstaining from alcohol can lead to cognitive improvements and even some degree of brain recovery.
-Neurons can regenerate and brain volume can increase, especially in the regions associated with learning and memory.
+Studies have shown that abstaining from alcohol can lead to cognitive improvements.
+Choosing not to drink allows recovery to take place: neurons can regenerate and brain volume can increase, especially in the regions associated with learning and memory.

 Our health is paramount, and our immune system shields us from all types of germs and viruses.
 However, alcohol can weaken this system, making us more susceptible to illnesses.